richardDreo/ICI_detector/README.md

 ## 📄 Audio File Requirements

 This application expects input audio files in **MiniSEED format** and **SDS-compliant directory structure**, with a sampling rate of 250 Hz and 24h duration per file.

+## Before running the code
+-> Set the paths to SDS root folder, and Inventories root Folder in the ./config/config.json

 📘 See full details here:
 **[`docs/audio_format.md`](docs/audio_format.md)**